careers and work related opportunities

 The following information will help students to understand their options and the different paths to work, helping them get from where they are to where they want to go.

-For Autumn term 2020, onwards careers support is being provided by Mrs Witting email@example.com
+Careers support is provided by Mrs Witting email@example.com

 Copleston High School is not responsible for the content of external links.

 Current information and advice (as of September 2020) please click on the links below

 General help and information

 Virtual work experience information and guidance, pros and cons and how to make the most out of a virtual placement https://www.prospects.ac.uk/jobs-and-work-experience/work-experience-and-internships/virtual-work-experience

 Virtual Work Experience: what is it and how it could work for you https://blogs.kcl.ac.uk/kingscareers/virtual-work-experience-and-where-to-find-them-mynextsteps/#.XvISXoeWx2s